-Investments in Limited Partnerships Including the Public Portfolio LPs
+Investments in Limited Partnerships Including the Public Portfolio LP

-The Public Portfolio LPs and any other limited partnership (other than a "SIFT partnership") of which the Trust is a partner (each a "Trust Partnership") are not themselves subject to income tax under the Tax Act.
+The Public Portfolio LP and any other limited partnership (other than a "SIFT partnership") of which the Trust is a limited partner (each a "Trust Partnership") are not themselves subject to income tax under the Tax Act.
 However, a Trust Partnership will generally be required to compute its income (or loss) in accordance with the provisions of the Tax Act as if it were a separate person resident in Canada.
-The Trust's income or loss for a taxation year will include its share of the income or, subject to the at-risk rules described below, its share of the loss of each Trust Partnership, as determined in accordance with the applicable Trust Partnership's partnership agreement, for the fiscal period of the Trust Partnership ending in that taxation year, whether or not the Trust has received or will receive a distribution from the Trust Partnership.
+The Trust's income or loss for a taxation year will include its share of the income or, subject to the "at-risk" rules described below, its share of the loss of each Trust Partnership, as determined in accordance with the applicable Trust Partnership's partnership agreement, for the fiscal period of the Trust Partnership ending in that taxation year, whether or not the Trust has received or will receive a distribution from the Trust Partnership.
 The source and character of amounts included in (or deducted from) the income of the Trust on account of income (or loss) of a Trust Partnership from a particular source generally will be determined by reference to the source and character of such amounts when earned (or incurred) by such Trust Partnership (or by another partnership that allocates such income or loss to the applicable Trust Partnership).

 Upon an actual or deemed disposition of an interest in a Trust Partnership, provided the Trust holds such interest as capital property, the Trust will generally realize a capital gain (or capital loss) to the extent the Trust's proceeds of disposition net of any reasonable costs of disposition exceed (or are less than) the adjusted cost base of such interest.
-The adjusted cost base of the Trust's interest in a Trust Partnership at any time will be the cost of such interest reduced by the Trust's share of any losses of the Trust Partnership allocated to the Trust for fiscal periods ending before that time (in each case after taking into account the "at-risk" rules and taking into account the full amount of any capital losses) and by amounts distributed by the Trust Partnership at any time will be increased by any income of the Trust Partnership allocated to the Trust, including the full amount of any capital gains realized by the Trust Partnership and allocated to the Trust, for fiscal periods ending before that time.
-If the adjusted cost base to the Trust of its interest in a Trust Partnership would otherwise be less than zero at the end of a taxation year, the negative amount would be deemed to be a capital gain realized by the Trust in that taxation year and the adjusted cost base of the interest would be increased by the amount of the deemed gain to zero.
+The adjusted cost base of the Trust's interest in a Trust Partnership at any time will be the cost of such interest reduced by the Trust's share of any losses of the Trust Partnership allocated to the Trust for fiscal periods ending before that time (in each case after taking into account the "at-risk" rules and taking into account the full amount of any capital losses) and by amounts distributed by the Trust Partnership before such time.
+The adjusted cost base of the Trust's interest in a Trust Partnership at any time will be increased by any income of the Trust Partnership allocated to the Trust, including the full amount of any capital gains realized by the Trust Partnership and allocated to the Trust, for fiscal periods ending before that time.
+If the adjusted cost base to the Trust of its interest in a Trust Partnership were negative at the end of a fiscal period of such Trust Partnership, the amount by which it is negative would be deemed to be a capital gain realized by the Trust in the taxation year of the Trust in which such fiscal period end occurs and the adjusted cost base of the interest would be increased by the amount of the deemed gain to zero.